 There are two distinct types of NAS server available SOHO/SMB or Mid-range/Enterprise.
 They differ primarily in the way software packages are supplied, advanced features and increased performance.
 A SOHO/SMB NAS doesn't need 10GbE network connectivity, whereas an enterprise NAS doesn't need to be a iTunes server.

-A NAS server is able to support multiple file protocols 1Gbe, 10Gbe, iSCSI, Fibre Channel, FCoE, DAS, this makes it a very attractive device to companies that are looking to centralise storage but also require flexibility from their storage.
+A NAS server can support multiple file protocols 1Gbe, 10Gbe, iSCSI, Fibre Channel, FCoE, DAS, this makes it a very attractive device to companies that are looking to centralise storage but also require flexibility from their storage.
 Some NAS also offer Thin Provisioning, Data Deduplication, HA Cluster, Real-time synchronisation and the ability to scale up for capacity and out for performance.

 Managing a NAS also needs to be a simple affair that provides easy functionality, simplified reporting and integration in to a variety of business environments.